-Months Ended larch 31,
+Mar ch 31,

-2010 2009
+2011 2010

-(U naudited)

-Stock options and restricted stock units 41,316 167,203
+Stock options and restricted stock units 622,302 41,316

-Common stock warrants - 2,000
+Common stock warrants 2,747

-Recent Pronouncements
+Recent Accounting Pronouncements

-In September 2009, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2009-13, Multiple-Deliverable Revenue Arrangements ("ASU 2009-13"), which amends the revenue guidance under the FASB Codification of Accounting Standards Subtopic 605-25, "Multiple Element Arrangements."
-ASU 2009-13 addresses how to determine whether an arrangement involving multiple deliverables contains more than one unit of accounting and how arrangement consideration shall be measured and allocated to the separate units of accounting in the arrangement.
-ASU 2009-13 is effective for periods beginning after December 15, 2010 with earlier adoption permitted.
-The Company is currently evaluating the timing of its adoption of ASU 2009-13 and the impact that ASU 2009-13 will have on its consolidated financial statements.
+In October 2009, the FASB issued ASU 2009-13, which amends the revenue guidance under the ASC Subtopic 605-25, "Multiple Element Arrangements".
+This update addresses how to determine whether an arrangement involving multiple deliverables contains more than one unit of accounting and how arrangement consideration shall be measured and allocated to the separate units of accounting in the arrangement.
+The Company adopted this guidance on January 1, 2011.
+The adoption of this new guidance did not have a material impact on the Company's consolidated financial statements.